 If a youth or young adult has a child, will they receive a payment for the child?

-If the youth or young adult qualifies for an economic impact payment and claimed a child who was under the age of 17 on December 31, 2019 on their 2019 income tax return, they should receive the \$500 child payment.
-Those who qualify can also register for an economic impact payment for the child at Non-Filers Register Here
+If the youth or young adult qualifies for an economic impact payment and claimed a child under the age of 16 on their tax return, they should receive the \$500 child payment.